 -Djavax.net.ssl.keyStore=./config/ssl/.keystore -Djavax.net.ssl.keyStorePassword= -Djavax.net.ssl.trustStore=./config/ssl/.truststore -Djavax.net.ssl.trustStorePassword=

-Note that when using the internal ROB-EX generated certificate, passwords can be left as blank.
-Passwords needs only be specified when you want to use your own generated certificate.
+Note that when using the internal ROB-EX generated certificate, passwords can be left as blank and it will automatically use the password defined in the server.xml config.
+Passwords need only be specified when you want to use your own generated certificate.